 - Save time: Ultimately, automating as many processes as possible saves time and increases efficiency in the long run, making it easier to test more and more frequently.

 Your customers’ experiences with your contact center play a crucial role in their perception of your organization as a whole.
-Whether you’re focused on reducing costs or mitigating risk — or both — rigorous testing is a clear way to get results and has proven ROI.
+Whether you’re focused on reducing costs or mitigating risk, or both, rigorous testing is a clear way to get results and has proven ROI.
 Test scripts offer one of the most consistent ways to run tests, especially when leveraging the benefits of automation as well.

 Learn more about the power of automated testing, and how Cyara can help you ensure quality CX.